EgoEnv: Human-centric environment representations from egocentric video: Related work

 \section{Related work}

-\textbf{Video understanding in 3D environments.} Prior work encodes short video clips~\cite{carreira2017quo,wang2016temporal,pirri2019anticipation,hara2018can}, or temporally aggregates them to incorporate additional context~\cite{wu2019long,furnari2019would,zhang2020learning,lin2019bmn,liu2021context,zhao2021video,wu2021towards}.
+\paragraph{Video understanding in 3D environments.} Prior work encodes short video clips~\cite{carreira2017quo,wang2016temporal,pirri2019anticipation,hara2018can} or temporally aggregates them for additional context~\cite{wu2019long,furnari2019would,zhang2020learning,lin2019bmn,liu2021context,zhao2021video,wu2021towards}.
 However, these methods treat the video as a temporal sequence and fail to capture the spatial context from the underlying persistent environment.
 For egocentric video, prior work has used structure from motion (SfM) to map people and objects for trajectory~\cite{park2016egocentric} and activity forecasting~\cite{guan2020generative} and action grounding in 3D~\cite{rhinehart2016learning,damen2016you}.
-These approaches localize the camera-wearer but do not learn representations for the camera-wearer's (potentially unobserved) surroundings.
-The model of ~\cite{liu2021egocentric} associates features to voxel maps to localize actions; however, they require a pre-computed 3D scan of the environment at training and inference.
-Ego-topo~\cite{nagarajan2020egotopo} builds topological graphs of the environment from egocentric video; however, they offer weak pose information (rough spatial connectivity) and generate representations to summarize the entire video (by simply averaging node features) rather than for a specific time point.
-In contrast, we go one step further and explicitly learn environment features for each step of an egocentric video using our local state task.
+These approaches localize the camera-wearer but do not learn representations for the camera-wearer's surroundings.
+The model of \cite{liu2022egocentric} associates features to voxel maps to localize actions; however, they require a pre-computed 3D scan of the environment at both training and inference.
+Prior work groups clips by rough spatial location as topological graphs~\cite{nagarajan2020egotopo} or activity threads~\cite{price2022unweavenet}, but they stop short of learning representations using these groups.
+In contrast, we explicitly learn features that relate clips based on their spatial layout, for each step of an ego-video.